Pylons/pyramid/docs/zcml.rst

 Use of the ``static`` ZCML directive or allows you to serve static resources (such as JavaScript and CSS files) within a :mod:`repoze.bfg` application.
-Theis mechanism makes static files available at a name relative to the application root URL.
+This mechanism makes static files available at a name relative to the application root URL.

 Attributes